ChiHaoLu/zkSync-Payment-Minimal-Demo/README.md

 ---

+## Overall demo

+1. Call the Account Factory to deploy new account
+1. Mint stable coin to account
+1. Transfer stable coin and pay the gas fee with Stable Coin Paymaster
+1. Log the transaction information

+---

 ## TODO

+### High: Overall Demo

+RT

-### High: Complete the spec. and system design documentation
+### High: Complete the spec. and system design doc.

 RT